-While the school screens applicant's EOI, TAFE makes the final selection. issuing course offers in Oct/Nov.
+While the school screens applicant's EOI, the RTO makes the final selection, issuing course offers in November.
 Completion of an EOI does not guarantee a place in a course.
 Many more students apply for courses than places available.

 I have understood and agree to the obligations in studying an Externally delivered Vocational Education Training course.